 Cardiovascular Disease

-Epidemiological studies consistently find that sleeping less than 6 hours per night is associated with significantly increased cardiovascular disease risk:
+Epidemiological studies consistently find that sleeping less than six hours per night is associated with significantly increased cardiovascular disease risk:

-• A 2019 meta-analysis (Cappuccio et al.) of 153 studies covering 5.2 million people found short sleep (<6 hours) associated with 48% increased risk of coronary heart disease mortality and 15% increased risk of all-cause mortality
+• A meta-analysis by Cappuccio et al. (2010), published in Sleep and covering 1.3 million participants across 16 studies, found short sleep associated with 48% increased risk of coronary heart disease and 15% increased risk of stroke

-• Short sleepers have higher resting blood pressure, higher resting heart rate, and less heart rate variability — all cardiovascular risk markers
+• Short sleepers have higher resting blood pressure, higher resting heart rate, and less heart rate variability -- all established cardiovascular risk markers

-The mechanisms: sleep deprivation activates the sympathetic nervous system, raising blood pressure and heart rate; increases cortisol (pro-inflammatory, pro-hypertensive); reduces growth hormone (anti-atherosclerotic); and impairs endothelial function (the arterial lining's ability to dilate appropriately).
+The mechanisms are well-documented: sleep deprivation activates the sympathetic nervous system, raising blood pressure and heart rate; increases cortisol (pro-inflammatory and pro-hypertensive); reduces growth hormone (which is anti-atherosclerotic); and impairs endothelial function (the arterial lining's ability to dilate appropriately).

 Metabolic Disease and Obesity

-Two nights of sleep restriction to 4 hours produces measurable metabolic impairment:
+Two nights of sleep restriction to four hours produces measurable metabolic impairment:

-Hormonal dysregulation: Sleep deprivation increases ghrelin (the "hunger hormone" that promotes appetite) and decreases leptin (the satiety hormone that signals fullness) — producing increased appetite, particularly for calorie-dense, high-carbohydrate foods.
+Hormonal dysregulation: Sleep deprivation increases ghrelin (the "hunger hormone" that promotes appetite) and decreases leptin (the satiety hormone that signals fullness), producing increased appetite, particularly for calorie-dense, high-carbohydrate foods.
+Research by Taheri et al. (2004) in the Wisconsin Sleep Cohort Study found that participants sleeping five hours had 14.9% higher ghrelin and 15.5% lower leptin than those sleeping eight hours.

 Insulin resistance: Restricted sleep increases insulin resistance within days.
-Spiegel et al. (1999) showed 6 days of 4-hour sleep produced a state of glucose regulation resembling prediabetes.
-After recovery sleep, glucose tolerance normalized — but the finding demonstrates how rapidly sleep restriction impairs metabolic function.
+Spiegel et al. (1999), in a landmark study published in The Lancet, showed that six days of four-hour sleep produced a state of glucose regulation resembling prediabetes in young, healthy men.
+After recovery sleep, glucose tolerance normalized -- but the finding demonstrates how rapidly sleep restriction impairs metabolic function.

 Immune Suppression